 American messenger pigeon G.I.
-Joe is another key character in The Umbrella Mouse who was inspired by the real American messenger pigeon, G.I.
+Joe is another key character in THE UMBRELLA MOUSE who was inspired by the real American messenger pigeon, G.I.
 Joe.
-He was awarded the Dickin Medal in 1946 for saving the lives of at least 1,000 men of the 56th Division by delivering an important message to Allied troops.
+He was awarded the Dickin Medal in 1946 for saving numerous Allied soldier and civilian lives by delivering an important message to Allied troops.

 FOUNDING MEMBER OF THE NON-VIOLENT RESISTANCE GROUP

 Hans Scholl was a founding member of 'The White Rose', an intellectual and a non-violent German resistance group that operated in Munich.
 He appears in THE UMBRELLA MOUSE as a rat.

 Dickin, Hans and Pip with GI Joe and Churchill's Secret Animal Army

 JAMES SMITH & SONS UMBRELLAS, LONDON

 You can find real life James Smith & Sons umbrella shop on New Oxford Street in central London.
 It has hardly changed since 1857 and its Victorian frontage is a typical of the era.
 When you step inside it's like going back in time.